-Preschool may be cancelled due to severe weather, and parents will be notified by email and/or text message.
+Preschool may be canceled due to severe weather, and parents will be notified by email and/or text message.
 Check the local TV news stations for museum, school, and business closings.
-If the preschool closes due to weather, missed days will be made up in May.

 5. What is your absence/withdrawal policy?

 Due to staff and program requirements, refunds will not be offered if your child is absent from a class for any reason.
-Two weeks’ written notice is required when withdrawing a child from part-time preschool programs.
+Two week's written notice is required when withdrawing a child from part-time preschool programs.
 Four week's notice is required for the full-time programs.